-A picturesque Suffolk village
+A picturesque village in East Suffolk

 The majority of houses flank the B1116 and The Street leading to St Mary the Virgin Church although there are clusters around the three Greens too.
 New executive style houses sit shoulder to shoulder with timber framed houses and terraced cottages.